 Research shows your exercise and stress reduction habits can help protect you against these types of illnesses.
 Bruce Barrett, MD, PhD, of the University of Wisconsin School of Medicine and Public Health in Madison, is the principal investigator of two studies, including one published in 2018, that find regular exercise and meditation can help fight off illnesses that are common this time of year.

-Barrett and his team’s research shows that about 3 hours a week of moderate and sustained exercise can make the illness less severe and shorten how long it lasts.
-Three hours of meditation each week cut the length of time people were sick.
-Barrett says it’s a reminder that regular healthy habits have real and lasting effects.
+His team’s research shows about 3 hours a week of moderate and sustained exercise can make the illness less severe and cut how long it lasts.
+Three hours of meditation each week reduced the length of time people were sick.
+Barrett says it’s a reminder that regular healthy habits have a real and lasting impact.

 “Regular exercise supports a healthy immune system.
 Both exercise and meditation can help to regulate the stress response, and thereby reduce the negative effects that stress can impose on the body’s immune systems,” Barrett says.

 If you do get sick, do what you can to keep it from spreading to others.
 Recommendations include: